nbellowe/nbellowe/_posts/2015-09-20-The Julia Set and Fractal.md

     ];
 ```

-# Obviously fractals aren't cool until we see them, so lets plot this 2d array.
-We still need to specify what color to use for each value, but we'll just let the plotter take over that, so its actually pretty.
+# Obviously fractals aren't cool until we see them!
+Lets plot this 2d array.
+We still need to specify what color to use for each value, but we'll just let the plotter take over that.

 ```julia